ZeekHuge/zeekhuge.github.io/content/post/ptp_blinky.md

 	volatile register uint32_t __R30;
 	volatile register uint32_t __R31;
 	</pre>
 	declares the global register variables __R30 and __R31.
 One may think that any of the PRUs register could be accessed by using a variable of 'register' type, but that is not true with C/C++.
-The special thing about this is, the clpru (compiler we are using) can only have __R30 and __R31 as the variable of register type.The compiler would not allow the any other variable than __R31 and __R30 to compile, and the compiler do not allows to access any of the R29-R0 registers of the PRU.
+The special thing about this is, the clpru (compiler we are using) can only have __R30 and __R31 as the variable of register type.
+The compiler would not allow the any variable other than __R31 and __R30 to be of the 'register' type, and the compiler do not allows to access any of the R29-R0 registers of the PRU.
 You may declare various variables and the PRU would manage internally, juggling all various resources (including registers), but no direct access is allowed.

 	+ The __delay_cycles() function
 	The __delay_cycles() function, as the name suggests, causes a delay of specified number of cycles. __delay_cycles() is an intrinsic compiler function.
 The term 'intrinsic' means that the definition of the function is not a fixed one.
-It is handled by the PRUs.
-This is probably because in the assembly implementation of the loop, it takes 1 cycle to subtract 1 from counter register and then another cycle to compare the register.
+The definition is handled by the compiler.
+This is probably because in the assembly implementation of the loop, it takes one cycle to subtract 1 from counter register and then another cycle to compare the register.
 This limits the delay that can be produced by one implementation, as the next counter value will be
 	<pre class="prettyprint">
 	counter = counter - 2
 	</pre>